Abuse and poverty driving children to Uganda's streets | DW | 10.02.2022

 "We are doing everything possible to counsel the fathers and mothers of children not to let their children stray on to the streets," Kyateka told DW.
 "That's why we came up with parenting guidelines to guide anybody who decides to bring a soul into this world to know that before you call in government, it's your responsibility."

 But not everyone blames poor parenting alone for the crisis.
-Child care organizations in Uganda have said the return of children to Kampala's busy streets is also because law enforcement officals often delay routine operations to round them up and move them to a safer place.
+Child care organizations in Uganda have said the return of children to Kampala's busy streets is also because law enforcement officals often delay routine operations to round them up.

 Frank Yiga in Kampala contributed to this article.